jingyiyanlol/PROJ_MAYJ_DSA4262/README.md

     | 1 | ENST00000000233 | 244	     | AAGACCA  | 185	      | 0.00631           | 2.53        | 125.0            | 0.00844          | 4.67       | 126.0           | 0.01030           | 6.30	        | 80.9             |
     | 2	| ENST00000000233 | 244	     | AAGACCA  | 185	      | 0.00465           | 3.92        | 109.0            | 0.01360          | 12.00      | 124.0           | 0.00498           | 2.13	        | 79.6             |

-- **Step 2: Train-test split by gene_id** that can be found in data.info to make sure no overlapping of genes between different split.
+- **Step 2: Train-test split by gene_id** that can be found in data.info to make sure no overlapping of genes between different split, preventing data leakage.
     - Categorised the genes into 3 categories based on the genes transcripts counts: *Low*, *Medium* and *High*
+      - Low: transcript counts < 15
+      - Medium: 14 < transcript counts < 46
+      - High: transcript counts > 45
     - Distribution of split:
         - Training set: 70% of the genes from each category
         - Test set: remaining 30% of the genes from each category